 Hyundai i30 hatchback (2017 - ) review

-The i30 is Hyundai’s challenger to some of the best family cars on the planet.
-It’ll need to be seriously good to match the likes of the Volkswagen Golf and Vauxhall Astra.
+The i30 is Hyundai’s challenger to some of the best family cars on the planet, and aims to take on the likes of the Volkswagen Golf, Ford Focus and Vauxhall Astra.

 Interested in buying a Hyundai i30?